large-scale-gxe-methods/GEM/README.md

 ## Installation
 Library Dependencies:
 * BLAS/LAPACK.
 For Intel processors, we recommend that the BLAS/LAPACK libraries are linked with optimized math routine libraries such as the Math Kernal Library (MKL) for top performance.
 The MKL library is set as the default in the makefile.
-If MKL is not install, replace ```-lmkl_gf_lp64 -lmkl_sequential -lmkl_core``` in the makefile with the LAPACK/BLAS libraries ```-llapack -lblas```. <br /> <br />For AMD processors, ATLAS or OPENBLAS may be better alternatives. <br /><br />
+If MKL is not installed, replace ```-lmkl_gf_lp64 -lmkl_sequential -lmkl_core``` in the makefile with the LAPACK/BLAS libraries ```-llapack -lblas```. <br /> <br />For AMD processors, ATLAS or OPENBLAS may be better alternatives. <br /><br />
 * Boost C++ libraries.
 GEM links the following Boost libraries  ```boost_program_options boost_thread boost_system boost_filesystem boost_iostreams``` that will need to be installed prior to executing the makefile.
 Users on macOS may need to replace ```-lboost_thread``` with ```-lboost_thread-mt``` in the makefile.

 <br />